 Whether you’re seeking a diagnosis or need a specific type of specialty counseling, contact us today to schedule a consultation.

-The Collective is partnered with several insurance providers to make our services more accessible to you.
+SOL Mental Health is partnered with several insurance providers to make our services more accessible to you.
 You can verify your insurance through our website before scheduling an appointment.